 Does she get angry when you use no contact correctly?
 She’s disappointed you haven’t texted her because it’s making her miss you, which makes her feel vulnerable.

 Is she passive-aggressively dissing you when you throw a picture of you and some ladies on the gram?
-She’s hurt because she’s jealous of what they might mean to you.
+She may be hurt because she’s jealous of what they might mean to you.
+Alternatively, she might be pissed that you never showed her off in the same way.

 Although you shouldn’t be contacting her, you can keep track of what she’s doing in your journal.
-It can help you understand her pain points if you two decide to get back together down the road.
+It can help you understand her pain points if she decides to walk back into your life down the road.

 Is My Ex-Girlfriend’s Anger A Sign She Wants Me Back?